fleetdm/fleet/docs/Deploying/Configuration.md

 During SSO login, if the account already exists, the roles of the Fleet account will be updated to match those set in the SAML custom attributes.

-If none of the attributes above are set, then Fleet will default to use the `Global Observer` role
+If none of the attributes above are set, then Fleet will default to use the `Global Observer` role.

 Here's a `SAMLResponse` sample to set the role of SSO users to Global `admin`:
 ```xml